zer0k-z/kz-ranks/map-ranks.md

   - TODO: How?

 <lb></lb>
-- Pro runs apply a
+- Pro runs apply a 10% bonus on the distribution points.
+For example, if a run is on a tier 7 course (8000 base points), the pro run gets an extra 200 points (out of 2000).
+The rest of 1800 will be calculated using the distribution formula.
 </details>